 Alipay is the most popular third-party payment provider in China, with over 900 million users and a market share of almost 55%.

 Want to encourage Chinese customers to buy from your business?
-Offering Alipay will help you do just that.
+Offering Alipay payment method will help you do just that.

-And how can international businesses set up Alipay outside of China?
+And how can international businesses set up Alipay account outside of China?

 Let’s break it down.